karthigeyanbaskaran/k8-Notes/README.md

 How to see all the resources in the kubectl ?
 - kubectl get all
-- kubectl get all -A (to see all the resources in entire system
+- kubectl get all -A (to see all the resources in entire system)

+DEPLOYMENT:
+- why we need ? --> autoscaling & autohealing
+- it just a wrapper
+- way to deploy apps
+-